 - But if you see this open book icon , click on it to learn more about that boxer.

 - If you see a closed book icon to the far right of the page when visiting a BoxRec boxer's record page (Mike Tyson's, for example), or when searching precise dates (sample date), that means nothing has been entered so far about that fight.

 - But if you see the open book , some text and/or images have been inserted about the fight.
 Click on the blue book to learn more about that fight.
 It will lead you back to this Wikipedia.
 Both the boxer and fight "blue book" icons are doors to the full Boxing Wikipedia; so once you're inside the Wiki, explore the other boxing-related pages and subjects besides those of boxers and fights.

 - BoxRec Fight Record Codes: Explains how to read the code and shorthand found in the database's fight records.

-- BoxRec Ratings Description: Explains how the Current and All-Time Ratings are calculated (these are for entertainment purposes only)
+- BoxRec Ratings Description: Explains how the Current and All-Time Ratings are calculated.

 - BoxRec's Annual Ratings: BoxRec's computer calculations, ranking the top-rated boxers, by division, annually from the 1920s to the present.